dbltnk/cop-reader/README.md

 This project uses [Source Serif 4](https://github.com/adobe-fonts/source-serif) and [Source Sans 3](https://github.com/adobe-fonts/source-sans) fonts, which are licensed under the SIL Open Font License, Version 1.1.
 Copyright 2014-2023 Adobe (http://www.adobe.com/), with Reserved Font Name 'Source'.

 The color system is based on [Radix Colors](https://www.radix-ui.com/colors), which is licensed under the MIT License.
 Copyright (c) 2022 WorkOS.

-## Goal:
-Make the [latest draft](https://digital-strategy.ec.europa.eu/en/library/second-draft-general-purpose-ai-code-practice-published-written-independent-experts) of the EU AI Act Code of Practice more accessible and improve usability for a wide range of stakeholders on both mobile and desktop devices.

 ## Contribution Guide